Will Homeowners Insurance Cover Your House in a Wildfire?

 There could be additional coverages for losses as a result of wildfires as well.
 These are:

-- Additional Living Expenses: If your home is destroyed as a result of a wildfire, then your insurance often has Coverage D: Loss of Use for you and your family to live in a hotel or other temporary accommodation during the repair/reconstruction of your home.
+- Additional Living Expenses: If a wildfire destroys your home, then your insurance often has Coverage D: Loss of Use for you and your family to live in a hotel or other temporary accommodation during the repair/reconstruction of your home.

 - Landscaping: some homeowners insurance policies will cover tree and shrub replacement.
-A potentially big unforeseen cost is the cost of removing debris - definitely make sure to check if you have coverage for this in your policy.
+An unforeseen cost is removing debris - definitely make sure to check if you have coverage for this in your plan.

 Keep in mind that the coverage provided by your homeowners insurance policy has limits.
 When you do file a claim, you cannot exceed the limits of your coverage.

-It is possible for your homeowners insurance to deny offering you coverage based on the location of your home and other risk factors that makes insuring against a wildfire too risky for an insurance company.
+Your homeowners insurance can deny offering you coverage based on the location of your home and other risk factors that makes insuring against a wildfire too risky for an insurance company.

 If that happens, you have other options.
-You can purchase a separate fire coverage plan, or you can find a last resort plan for your state.
-If you’re in California, you have a right to the FAIR plan for last resort coverage.
+You can purchase a separate fire coverage plan, or you can find the last resort plan for your state.
+If you're in California, you have a right to the CA FAIR plan.

 The Importance of Having a Home Inventory

 A wildfire can destroy your home and all of your belongings.
-Having an inventory of all your personal belongings can help make sure you’re fully covered.
-This can be done simply by using your phone to create a video log of all your belongings.
+Having an inventory of all your personal belongings can help make sure you're fully covered.
+Simply use your phone to create a video log of all your belongings.
 Creating a detailed list of everything you own can be very beneficial as well.

 Not having an inventory can significantly reduce the total amount of your claim.